Report an Error

 We recommend the AMD FirePro W5000 DVI for gaming with highest details at resolutions up to, and including, 1920x1080.

-Being a single-slot card, its power draw is rated at 75 W maximum.
+Being a single-slot card, the AMD FirePro W5000 DVI does not require any additional power connector, its power draw is rated at 75 W maximum.
 Display outputs include: 2x DVI.
 FirePro W5000 DVI is connected to the rest of the system using a PCIe 3.0 x16 interface.
 The card measures 191 mm in length, and features a single-slot cooling solution.
 Its price at launch was 599 US Dollars.

 ||Pitcairn LE GL

 3200 MHz effective